Analysis of Ethyl Alcohol in Beverages, Blood and Breath

 Breath analysers: infrared, fuel-cell, semiconductor

 Breath analysers exploit the blood-breath partition ratio for ethanol (about 2100 to 1 in alveolar air to blood, at 34 degrees Celsius).
 The subject delivers a deep end-expiratory breath of at least 1.5 litres into a mouthpiece; the instrument samples the last fraction (alveolar) and reports BrAC, which is multiplied by the partition ratio to estimate BAC.
-Three sensing technologies dominate the syllabus.
+Three sensing technologies are in operational use.

 Fuel-cell (electrochemical) breath analysers use a platinum-electrode fuel cell: ethanol diffuses across a porous membrane to the platinum surface where it is oxidised to acetic acid, releasing electrons; the current is proportional to ethanol mass.
 Specificity for ethanol is high (methanol and acetone give negligible signal), drift is low, and the unit is small enough for handheld traffic-police use.
 The Drager Alcotest 6810 / 7510 and the Lion Alcolmeter 500 sit in this class and are the typical Indian highway-roadblock instruments.